whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 ***AUXILIARY CHAIN (AUXCHAIN): MINE - STAKE - BUILD- EARN***

-**VERSION 1.0.0**
+**VERSION 2**

 [**www.whive.io**](http://www.whive.io)

 **protocol@whive.io**

-**This Yellow Paper is a Draft, Subject to Peer Review,  Revisions and Final Publication as a Green-paper by Q4 2021**
+**This Yellow-paper is a Draft; Subject to peer-review, revisions and publication as a Green-paper by Q4 2021**

-* Last updated 19th September, 2020
+Last updated 19th September, 2020

 ***1.About***